ROOTS.

 Participants leave ROOTS with:

-ROOTS is intentionally small so that each participant has space to reflect, contribute, and learn from the experience of other women leading across the field.
+ROOTS is intentionally small, so each leader has space to reflect, contribute, and learn from the experiences of others.

 ROOTS brings together women of color leaders working across education who are navigating leadership inside complex institutions.